Playing tarot vs belote: what are the differences?

 Seen as an advantage by some and a drawback by others, the many variants of belote break the monotony of the game.
 Indeed, beginners will start with classic belote but will soon be able to move to coinche belote (also known as coinche), belote contrée, and why not try belote de comptoir.

 Communication with a partner, announcements, bids, memorizing tricks, counting cards… For most players, belote is without doubt the big winner when it comes to strategy!

 Tarot is indeed limited to attack and defense tactics focused on trumps between the taker and his opponents (e.g. finding the 1 of trumps).

 Is belote made for you?
 Don’t wait any longer and download FunBelote, the official online belote and coinche app!
 Open an online account and get free chips!

-The app offers multiplayer games with real players or our AI system “Lancelot”.
+The app offers free multiplayer games with real players or our AI system “Lancelot”.
 Daily tournaments in duplicate format as well as a free practice mode for solo games are also available.
 You’re welcome! 🙂